Pages + Issue Tracking + Helpdesk = The Dream Team for Success

 • Users can change their passwords without affecting the validity of the API tokens.

 Users can generate API tokens via their My Account – API tokens.
 The tokens are only displayed once and should be used for one integration.
-The tokens can be passed in the password field when calling the MantisHub SOAP APIs.
+The tokens can be passed in the password field when calling the MantisHub APIs.
 Note that it can’t be used to login via the MantisHub login page.

 Commenting on Issues via Email Released as Preview